 BY HEIDI SWEDBERG | PHOTOS STEVE SZILAGYI | FROM THE WINTER 2018 ISSUE OF UKULELE

-Ready for a strap?
+Ready for a strap on your ukulele?
 Some straps don’t require buttons, but most do.
 You can take your instrument to a respected shop and have strap buttons installed, but it’s not a difficult job to tackle at home if you have a few tools and some courage.
 Follow these instructions from Elderly Instrument’s head repair tech, Joe Konkoly.

 Here’s everything you need: strap, strap buttons with felt washers to protect the instrument, fine drill bit, Phillips head screw bit, and hand drill.
 Here are the steps to installing a strap on your ukulele.
 Check out the photos below for visual instruction.